 OpenTable’s security team keeps the company’s staff safe online.
 The team’s workload is increased by handling the security of the company’s web apps, too.
 Internal company security is something that became more important than ever in the spring of 2020 when employees started working from home due to the coronavirus pandemic.

 The security team needed a tool to cut down the amount of time they spent on every incident.
-Before using Tines, they used to spend a lot of time handling incident response, looking at alerts, making sure that OpenTable wasn’t under attack or had malware in its systems.
+Before using Tines, they used to spend a lot of time handling incident response, looking at alerts, and making sure that OpenTable wasn’t under attack or didn't have malware in its systems.

 Each alert would take between 30 and 90 minutes to handle, and if they got too many, it would create a backlog, delaying the rest of their workload.